 The P30 Pro Camera is on the rear of the phone.
-You’ll find a quad-camera set-up of a 40MP main sensor, 8MP telephoto camera, 20MP ultra wide-angle lens and ToF (time-of-flight) depth-sensing camera.
+You’ll find a quad-camera set-up of a 40MP main sensor, 8MP telephoto camera, 20MP ultra wide-angle lens, and ToF (time-of-flight) depth-sensing camera.
+But, if you want a camera and not a phone, check out our Pentax K-S2 review.
 The UmiDigi X is a budget phone with an astonishing camera if you want something cheaper.
 The P30 Pro is a little thicker than the Galaxy S10 Plus yet somehow feels thinner, and the 6.47” OLED display with 1080 x 2340 resolution, 19.5:9 aspect ratio and 398ppi pixel density is gorgeous.
 And if you’re on the market for a different smartphone, be sure to read our review of what makes a good smartphone: 10 features you should look for.

 The P30 Pro is still one of the more expensive phones on the market.
 About as expensive as the Samsung Galaxy S10 Plus but cheaper than the iPhone XS Max.
 However, the S10 Plus and the XS Max still perform slightly better when watching 4K video.
 And although Huawei comes with their own apps, like email, Google’s are just easier to use and can be downloaded from Google Play.
 The BLU G9 Pro has an incredible processor that can easily rival any of these companies, if a slightly cheaper phone is more your style.
 Carried over from the Huawei Mate 20 Pro is reverse wireless charging, allowing you to charge other Qi wireless charging supported devices on the rear of the P30 Pro.
 If you’re thinking about moving to Apple, read our iPhone 12 Pro Max review first.